History of the minimum wage: United Kingdom

 The minimum wage was a major factor in British industrial relations from 1909 until the 1930s.

-After a study of the minimum wage laws in Australia and New Zealand The Liberal Party acted to set up a minimum wage in the most heavily sweated or underpaid industries, as part of a broad range of social reforms.
+Following a study of the minimum wage laws in Australia and New Zealand the Liberal Party acted to set up a minimum wage in the most heavily sweated or underpaid industries, as part of a broad range of social reforms.
 Winston Churchill, president of the Board of Trade, introduced the Trade Boards Act in 1909.
 It created boards that set minimum wage criteria that were legally enforceable.
 The main provision was to set minimum wages in certain trades with the history of low wages, because of surplus of available workers, the presence of women workers, or the lack of skills.
 At first it applied to four industries: chain-making, ready-made dresses, paper-box making, and the machine-made lace and finishing trade.
 About 70 per cent of their 200,000 workers were women.